ROYAL ULSTER ACADEMY

-Established in 1879, the Royal Ulster Academy is the largest and longest established body of practicing visual artists in Northern Ireland.
-Through a series of education and exhibition events throughout the year the organisation aims to celebrate, enrich and expand contemporary approaches to the visual arts.
+Founded in 1879, the Royal Ulster Academy is the largest and longest established body of practicing visual artists in Northern Ireland.
+Through a series of education and exhibition events, which take place throughout the year, the organisation aims to celebrate, enrich and expand contemporary approaches to the visual arts.